-MiFID II and PRIIPs may have been “just around the corner” forever, but we are about to turn the corner and enter the last quarter before both come into force at the end of the year.
+MiFID II and PRIIPs may have been “just around the corner” forever, but we are now in the last quarter before both come into force at the end of the year.
 And that three-month deadline may be creating a justified feeling of panic.

 It took just over six weeks for the European Supervisory Authorities (ESAs) to add 14 new questions to the 72 they answered in early July and they’ve supplemented this version with detailed flow charts of the decision process for the risk and reward calculations.
 With around four months to go, we expect the pace of updates either to speed up because answers are needed urgently or to dry up completely if everyone is confident they have everything they need.
 Does anyone believe there are no outstanding questions?